Discussion in 'Quitters' Club' started by ojgrsoi, Dec 26, 2016.

 Here are a couple of more photos.

 This shifting instructions data plate references all transmissions and transfer cases.
 Under transfer cases it mentions Tuxedo Park.
 Seems like an odd placard to have in a 2WD.
 The red light is a brake warning light (inop at this time) and the knob below that is a pull knob that pumps the windshield washer.
+I did see that in the FSM.
+Didn't see the red light for the brake.
+The wiring goes through the firewall and down toward the master cylinder.
+It is hanging there tied in a knot.

 BLOCK SERIAL NUMBER